Winter Weather Information:

 Linda provides guidance to kindly reconnect and care for yourself during and after treatment.
 Each meeting includes a guided relaxation to regain comfort and ease in your body and time to share mutual support and helpful resources.
 Suitable for those in treatment as well as those who have completed treatment.

 We will provide all the materials for you to learn how to make the wonderful fabric stars that Sally has been creating and sharing with the Cancer Connection community for many years.
+Because of Sally, more than 11,000 stars are now traveling the world!
 No prior sewing or craft experience needed.

 If you are out of treatment, but are still looking for some emotional support or a reason to get up and move, consider the following programs: